 Using FFC to generate computer code for the tensor contraction representation, the reference tensor $A^0{i_1i_2\alpha}$ is precomputed and the contraction in equation (6) is unrolled.
-For a certain class of simple forms this can lead to a tremendous speedup when evaluating the element matrices relative to a quadrature approach [Kirby and Logg 2006].
+By unrolling the contraction any zero-valued entry of the reference tensor can be detected during the code generation stage and the corresponding code can therefore be omitted.
+For a certain class of simple forms this can lead to a tremendous speed-up when evaluating the element matrices relative to a quadrature approach [Kirby and Logg 2006].
 Note, however, that as the number of functions and derivatives present in the variational form increases, the rank of both the reference tensor and the geometry tensor increases, thereby increasing the complexity of the tensor contraction.